wp-cli/handbook/commands/theme/disable.md

 # wp theme disable

-Disable a theme on a WordPress multisite install.
+Disables a theme on a WordPress multisite install.

 Removes ability for a theme to be activated from the dashboard of a site on a WordPress multisite install.